 After the blade has been firmly mounted and all the other things are done, start your machine.
 Make sure that your machine does not wobble when you move the blade up or down.

 Remove all the jacks or props that were used to support the mower in place and wait for about 30 minutes to 60 minutes.
 This ensures that the oil returns to the motor to prevent any further issues or motor damage.
 Check the oil before use to ensure it is within the proper limits.

 Reattach the spark plug wire, if you feel there is a need and examine the air filter.
 Sometimes fuel can reach the foam filter and cause unwanted problems for your mower.

-So, all you know now about replacing blade on riding lawn mowers.
+So, all you know now about replacing the blade on riding lawn mowers.

 Wait a minute!
 Maybe you miss something.
 We just called it riding lawnmower blade removing process but before we called it only lawn mower blade changing step.

 You know!
-Basically there is no major differences step in Blade changing whatever it is Riding/ Zero turn/ Double or single blades lawnmower etc.
+Basically there are no major differences step in Blade changing whatever it is Riding/ Zero-turn/ Double or single blades lawnmower etc.

 But!
 You may also check this video too for your personal satisfaction.